Pan American Association of Anatomy: Pan American Congress

 In 50 years of association life, 18 congresses have been held, with an interval of 3 years (sometimes 2 years) between them.
 The following countries have hosted at least one congress: Argentina, Brazil, Canada, Costa Rica, Chile, Mexico, Peru, Uruguay, USA and Venezuela.

 The Congress covers various topics of morphological sciences and related sciences that have application to the biology and health sciences, especially in medicine and dentistry.
 It involves research, teaching and medical care.
-In particular, issues related to development anatomy (embryology), microscopic anatomy (histology and Citology), human anatomy, veterinary anatomy, comparative anatomy, neuroanatomy, neurobiology, radiological anatomy, clinical anatomy, anthropology, biophysics and biochemistry, etc. are discussed.
+In particular, issues related to development anatomy (embryology), microscopic anatomy (histology and cytology), human anatomy, veterinary anatomy, comparative anatomy, neuroanatomy, neurobiology, radiological anatomy, clinical anatomy, anthropology, biophysics and biochemistry, etc. are discussed.

 Symposia Iberian-Latin-American

 In 2009, during the 43rd anniversary of the Pan American Association of Anatomy, the 1st Iberian-Latin-American Terminology Symposium (SILAT) was held, with the purpose of disseminating the International Morphological Terminology.
 Educational institutions of medical and other health areas which spoke Spanish and Portuguese used it on a daily basis.
 Its mentor was Prof. Dr. Rolando Cruz Gutiérrez.

-Up today, there have been sixteen symposia: four in Costa Rica, two in Brasil, three in Mexico, four in Chile, two in Peru and one in Nicaragua.
+Up today, there have been sixteen symposia: four in Costa Rica, two in Brazil, three in Mexico, four in Chile, two in Peru and one in Nicaragua.
 In these symposia, participants are divided into groups to work with the anatomical, histological and embryological terminology from the Terminology Committee (FICAT) of the International Federation of Associations of Anatomists (IFAA).
 Meetings are held every day.
 The symposia also develops the presentation of free papers concerning different aspects and considerations of terminology.

 These groups of experts review, analyse and discuss the morphological terms; possible errors and defects in the studied structures are also discussed.
 It was determined that the future meetings are planned in other countries (such as Honduras, Ecuador, Argentina, etc.).